 - Joint tenancy with right of survivorship: A joint tenancy with right of survivorship means that two or more owners hold title to an asset together.
 When one of the owners dies, that person’s ownership interest automatically passes to the remaining owner or owners.
 Married couples typically hold assets such as real estate, automobiles and bank accounts in this way.

-- Revocable Living Trusts: A revocable living trust is a legal entity that holds title to property.
+- Revocable living trusts: A revocable living trust is a legal entity that holds title to property.
 Because the trustee, not the person who created the trust, has title to the trust, the property within the trust will pass outside probate.
-Because the trust is revocable, the person who created the trust has access to the property during his or her lifetime, almost as if he or she owned it outright.
-At the time of the trust creator's death, a trust document, similar to a will, directs the trustee as to the distribution of the trust property.
+Because the trust is revocable, the person who created it has access to the property during his or her lifetime, almost as if he or she owned it outright.
+At the time of the trust creator’s death, a trust document, similar to a will, directs the trustee as to the distribution of the trust property.

 While non-probate assets are not subject to probate procedure, there are pros and cons to each model.
 To determine the best way for you to maintain your assets, contact our firm to schedule a consultation with an experienced estate planning attorney.

 Copyright © 2012 FindLaw, a Thomson Reuters business

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.